autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 :return true;
 note right
-  Sometimes, we meet the situation where there is enough space to avoid but ego speed is to high to avoid target obejct under lateral jerk constraints.
+  Sometimes, we meet the situation where there is enough space to avoid but ego speed is to high to avoid target object under lateral jerk constraints.
   This module keeps running in this case in order to decelerate ego speed. end note stop